weltliteratur/blog/_drafts/2022-11-15-vossian-antonomasia-extraction.markdown

 that can be used further for downstream tasks, e.g. named entity recognition (NER), sentiment analysis, or part-of-speech tagging.

-Thus, we decided to let loose these “big guns” on our VAs.
+Thus, we decided to bring in "heavy machinery" for our VAs.
 Instead of classifying complete sentences, that is, deciding whether a sentence contains a VA expression or not, we reformulated the task.
 Now, the machine learning model is trained to identify all parts of a VA within